ourlifeloop/marketing/src/cms/training-faqs/how-do-i-embed-my-display-on-my-website.md

 ---
-question: How do I embed my display on my website?
+question: How do I put my display on my website?
+answer: >-
-answer: 'On the feature menu, click on the "Display" tab.
-Click on the display you would like to embed and add to your marketing website.
-Click on "Embed Code" on the top right-hand side.
-This will show you the embed code that you will need to copy and paste into your website. '
+  Select "Displays" on the feature menu.
+Select the display you would like to share on your website.
+Select "edit display" to edit the settings of this display.
+Selecting "Publish" under "Publish public URL" will provide a shareable link that can be distributed publicly.
+Save the changes and you will now see the public URL on the display details that you can copy and share on your marketing site.

+  Selecting Not Published provides extra security for the display to only be found by using the Fire TV Stick Connect Code.
 isMobile: false
 topics:
   - displays